 Arctic Grip should also be applied sparingly once shoveling is completed.
 Over-application is all around bad for the environment, but can prevent grass from growing, it won’t burn puppies paws, and does not damage concrete.
 When applied sparingly and correctly (sprinkle, don’t dump) it can provide increased traction.

-Shovels are available for rent at both U-Fix-Its for up to 3 days at a time.
+Shovels are available for rent at the Self Help Center for up to 3 days at a time.

 Deployed Spouse Program

 Is your spouse deployed?
 The Deployed Spouse Program is designed to assist your family with snow removal.
+The current 4/25 deployment qualifies for this program.
 To learn more and apply, visit the link below.

 Apply for DSP

 After two warnings, all parking violations are escalated to Security Forces as they are authorized to tow vehicles.
 We request that any abandoned or improperly parked vehicles are reported to both us and Security Forces as they are easier to remove prior to snow fall.
-You should be prepared to remove vehicles from the road while snow removal is in progress (we will post on our blog and facebook each time the plows are dispatched).
+Abandoned vehicles can also be reported directly through the JBER Connect App.
+You should be prepared to remove vehicles from the road while snow removal is in progress (we will post on our blog and Facebook each time the plows are dispatched).